 As we went over in our “Designing for 3D printing video”, we use three different nozzle diameters: 0.6mm for draft resolution, 0.4mm for standard and fine resolution, and 0.25mm for ultra HD resolution. .
 Our draft resolution has layer heights of 0.4mm.
 This means that the printer will not print any detail in the Z-direction that is thinner than this.
 Standard has layer heights of 0.25mm, fine 0.1mm, and Ultra HD 0.09mm.

-These quality options drastically change the amount of time required to print.
+These 3D print quality options drastically change the amount of time required to produce your parts.
 An Ultra HD resolution print will literally take 10 – 15x as long as the exact same print in draft.
 There are roughly 4.5 times as many layers in ultra HD, and the nozzle is less than half the diameter.
 As you can see from the video, this is a split screen of an einstein bust printed in Draft resolution on the left, and ultra HD on the right, filmed at the same speed.

 This not only leads to a longer print, but one that has a higher probability failing, which are both factors that lead to a more expensive print.
 A smaller nozzle also leads to more clogging, leading to more maintenance.